• Skip to primary navigation

 How long will these scones last?

 The scones are best eaten fresh on the day they are made.
-If keeping any longer, I would recommend reheating in the oven or microwave for a minute or two, to refresh them.
-If you think you won't eat them all straight away, I'd recommend keeping them unglazed until ready to eat, or store them well wrapped in the freezer.
+If keeping any longer, we would recommend reheating in the oven or microwave for a minute or two, to refresh them.
+If you think you won't eat them all straight away, we'd recommend keeping them unglazed until ready to eat, or store them well wrapped in the freezer.

 • Healthy Granola with Dates and Ginger